rarezhang/data_structures_and_algorithms_in_python/README.md

 # Reading notes

+### sort VS sorted
+P 559
+- sort: list class -> rearrange the contents of list
+- sorted fun; produces a new list containing the elements of an arbitrary collection in sorted order

 ### Python special attribute: __slots__
 - allows you to explicityly state in your code which attributes you expect your object instance to have, with the expected results:
     * __faster__ attribute access